leptr/panvasjs/README.md

 - `mouseDown()` - activates when the left mouse button is clicked; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `mouseMove()` - activates when the left mouse button is held down and mouse is moving; the mouse coordinates can be accessed through the mouseX and mouseY variables
 - `mouseUp()` - activates when the left mouse button is released; the mouse coordinates can be accessed through the mouseX and mouseY variables
-- `swipeUp()` - called when user swipes up on a touchscreen device
-- `swipeDown()` - called when user swipes down on a touchscreen device
-- `swipeLeft()` - called when user swipes left on a touchscreen device
-- `swipeRight()` - called when user swipes right on a touchscreen device
+- `swipe(dir)` - a callback function called when user swipes the screen on a mobile device; it is passed an argument dir which contains the direction of the swipe; dir can either be equal to UP, DOWN, LEFT, or RIGHT
 - `createVector(x, y)` - returns a Vector object with the given x and y values
 - `randomVector(magnitude)` - returns a random Vector object; magnitude is an optional argument; if provided, the returned vector will have the given magnitude, otherwise, the magnitude is set to 1
 - `createPoint(x, y)` - returns a Point object with the given x and y values